 (f) the full name, registered office and contact details of the auditors, arrangers and debt sponsor/designated person;

-(g) a description of material risks which are specific to the applicant issuer and its securities.
+(g) a description of material risks which are specific to the applicant issuer and its debt securities.
 Proper consideration must be given to the material risks that face the applicant issuer and generic disclosures must be avoided.
-Material risk factors should be grouped together in a coherent manner and material risk factors considered to be of the most immediate significance should be prominent at the beginning within the material risk factors disclosure;
+Material risk should be grouped together in a coherent manner and material risk considered to be of the most immediate significance should be prominent at the beginning within the material risk disclosure;

 (h) details of the legislation under which the applicant issuer is incorporated or established and the legal form which it has adopted under that legislation;